WeSwap

-WeSwap is a peer-to-peer currency exchange platform.
-WeSwap matches travellers heading in opposite directions and swaps their travel money directly.
-The London-based startup company was launched in 2013 by Jared Jesner and Simon Sacerdoti, and currently supports 18 different currencies around the world.
+WeSwap was a peer-to-peer currency exchange platform.
+WeSwap matched travellers heading in opposite directions and swapped their travel money directly.
+The London-based startup company was launched in 2013 by Jared Jesner and Simon Sacerdoti, and supported 18 different currencies around the world.
+It is now defunct.

 History

 The WeSwap idea first stemmed from founder Jared Jesner's experiences as a city trader at JP Morgan: "I saw first hand the amazing rates that banks can change money at... but there was no way for consumers to access that same rate.".
 He went on to work for Royal Dutch Shell, where his exposure to the world of payments inspired the idea to partner with a prepaid card provider as the delivery mechanism for the service.
 At Shell, he was also introduced to corporate finance adviser Simon Sacerdoti, whose experience enabled them to start commercialising the idea and together they co-founded the service.
 At launch, the service supported 6 currencies.
 In 2014, WeSwap was serving customers from across 10 European countries and supported 18 currencies.
 In March 2018, WeSwap launched the ability to spend globally, anywhere the Mastercard symbol is accepted.
 This is alongside continuing to support 18 swappable currencies.